HPCBio/hpcbio-swc-shell-novice-sp2025/episodes/04-pipefilter.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+### HPCBio Notes
+If you're signed up for an HPCBio workshop, **this episode/chapter is required** reading.
+You may watch a recording of this episode by viewing the video named "Episode 4: Pipes and Filters" on our video playlist.
+Please see your email for a URL to the playlist.

+### Word counting
 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.